nunit/nunit/docs/articles/nunit/technical-notes/nunit-internals/specs/Include and Exclude Attributes (Alternatives).md

 ### Alternative Approaches

+> [!NOTE]
-**NOTE:** Three alternative approaches were identified in March, 2014.
+> Three alternative approaches were identified in March, 2014.
 This is the final update of the document prior to choosing an alternative.
 Approach #3 seems to be the front-runner at this time.

 #### 1. Keep the current approach